 Nothing further is known about Cecil Charles until the Hackney Union Settlement Papers show an entry for him relieved by Horton on 9th February 1910, this is supported by the Lunacy Register confirming his admission to Horton Hospital on that date.
 There is no indication of what had happened to him.
 On 21st October 1910, poor Cecil Charles died and was buried on 25th November 1910 in Grave 933a at Horton Estate Cemetery.

 Cecil/Charles did not have a good start in life, he was the youngest child in a family of eight children.
 He did not have a chance to know his father as George died at the time he was born.
-Strangely Cecil/Charles died at exactly the same age of his father, 38 years later!
+Strangely Cecil/Charles died at exactly the same age as his father, 38 years later!

 Fortunately, the family did have the comfort that most of their Blackwell relatives lived locally.
 His Uncle Alfred lived two doors away for his first 10 years of life, so one can only assume he had close contact with that family.
 His Uncle Alfred never seemed far away, even when he moved from Grove Lane he only went around the corner.
-Alfred had the distinction of being the caretaker for Clapton Hall which was opened in 1880 for the Plymouth Brethren, an influential place for the Brethren and he held that post for 20 years.
+Alfred had the distinction of being the caretaker for Clapton Hall which was opened in 1880 for the Plymouth Brethren, an impressive place for the Brethren and he held that post for 20 years.
 One wonders whether that had any influence on Cecil/Charles’s life?
 He must have been close to his brother George as he was a witness at his wedding on 6th December 1896 and George gave one of his sons the second name of Charles in 1903.

 Emma Blackwell, his mother, was a constant in his life and he was still living with his mother in 1901 at 138 Gladstone Road in Walthamstow.
 He was working as a cook so there was no apparent sign he would become ill and end up being sent to Horton Hospital some nine years later.
 The only record we have of his last journey is the removal and settlement papers of Hackney Union showing he would be sent to Horton on 9th February 1910.
 How he came to this situation is unclear but within nine months he had died at the same age as the father he never knew.